 Ilkley is the ideal base for a holiday in the Yorkshire Dales.
 This pretty, traditional spa town offers some of Yorkshire's finest tearooms and is surrounded by magnificent countryside.

-Keighley is a pretty town, nestled between the charming countryside of Airedale and Keighley Moors.
-The town is a terminus of the Keighley and Worth Valley Railway, a heritage steam line which has been lovingly restored.
+Keighley is a pretty town, nestled between the charming countryside of Airedale and the Haworth Moorland.
+The town is a terminus of the Keighley and Worth Valley Railway, a heritage steam line which has been lovingly restored

 SHOW ON MAP